A microscopically reversible kinetic theory of flocking: Introduction

-These considerations inspire this work where we aim to formulate a kinetic theory that is microscopically reversible \cite{onsager1931reciprocal,onsager1931reciprocala,RevModPhys.17.343,doi:10.1073/pnas.11.7.436,LIGHT1969281} and explicitly introduces the two essential ingredients that allow for the coefficient $\alpha$ in \eqref{eq:tonertuequations} to exist and have a negative sign.
-In particular, the toy model considered in this work does not disregard Galilean invariance or momentum conservation, but instead retains both properties by explicitly accounting for collisions with air particles that form the medium in which birds fly.
+These considerations inspire this work where we introduce a kinetic theory that is microscopically reversible \cite{onsager1931reciprocal,onsager1931reciprocala,RevModPhys.17.343,doi:10.1073/pnas.11.7.436,LIGHT1969281} and explicitly formulates the two essential ingredients that allow for the coefficient $\alpha$ in \eqref{eq:tonertuequations} to exist and have a negative sign.
+In particular, the toy model considered in this work does not disregard Galilean invariance or momentum conservation, but instead retains both properties by explicitly accounting for collisions with air particles that form the medium in which birds flap their wings.
 Secondly, activity is introduced by making the collisions of the birds with air reactive, allowing one to turn on a chemostat \cite{PhysRevE.60.2127,julicher2018hydrodynamic} that activates the system.
 As will become clear, deriving a continuum description comes with many challenges, the most important being that it is difficult to find a systematic expansion that allows one to efficiently extract all the coefficients in \eqref{eq:tonertuequations}.
 We therefore restrict to the computation of $\alpha $, which, as argued above, lies at the heart of the flocking transition.
 We consider a microscopic model based on two species of hard spheres which can undergo reactive collisions.
 Because of the symmetric nature of hard spheres as well as Galilean invariance, the nature of the collision is exclusively specified by the relative velocity and the impact parameter.
-We find that in order to induce a sign flip of $\alpha$ which can induce a flocking transition, it is not enough to turn on activity and a medium from which to draw momentum, but one also needs to fine-tune the nature of the bird-air collisions so that they are exclusively of a grazing kind, i.e. the impact parameter of the collision must be large.
-This is because frontal bird-air collisions strongly undermines the possibility of flocking.
+We find that in order to bring about a sign flip of $\alpha$ which can give rise to a flocking transition, it is not enough to turn on activity and introduce medium from which to draw momentum.
+Instead, one also needs to fine-tune the nature of the bird-air collisions so that they are exclusively of the grazing kind, i.e. the impact parameter of the collision must be large.
+This is because frontal bird-air collisions strongly undermine the possibility of flocking.